open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 * `Headers`: Optional headers for the connection.

-* `HttpClientFactory`: A factory function called to create the `HttpClient` instance that will be used at runtime to transmit spans/metrics over HTTP when the `HttpProtobuf` protocol is configured.
+* `HttpClientFactory`: A factory function called to create the `HttpClient` instance that will be used at runtime to transmit telemetry over HTTP when the `HttpProtobuf` protocol is configured.
 See [Configure HttpClient](#configure-httpclient) for more details.

 * `TimeoutMilliseconds` : Max waiting time for the backend to process a batch.